Dynamic-Mobile-Security/mdast-cli/README.md

 This script is designed to integrate mobile applications' security analysis in the continuous development process (CI / CD).
 You can also only download applications from supported integrations with distribution systems without scanning.

-During the execution of the script, the application is sent to the dynamic analysis.
+During the execution of the script, the application is sent for the dynamic analysis.
 The output is a json/pdf file with detailed results.
 You can use the local file or download the application from one of the distribution systems.
-If you download the app, you should have write permissions.
+You should have write permissions to download the application.

 * [Install options](#install-options)